-Our PCSO at the Penryn Campus, John Dukes has some practical advice for international students visiting the UK to ensure their stay in Cornwall is safe and enjoyable.
+Our PCSOs at the Penryn Campus, Helen Newton and Chris Braddon, have some practical advice for international students visiting the UK to ensure their stay in Cornwall is safe and enjoyable.

 We hope this information will help you avoid some of the common problems international visiting students may encounter.
 For additional information that has been translated into a few languages please visit Columbus.